morajabi/rc-classnames/README.md

 # react-classnames
-Manage classNames conditionally in React and JSX easly
+Manage classNames conditionally in React and JSX easily